Tiarama/Twinkle-Twinkle/README.md

 [![Foo](astrologia-logo.png)](https://fac21.github.io/week-2-astrologia-de-cada-dia/)
 got some good feedback (thanks!) about the twinkling stars in the background of the page.

-I could't find any tutorials online so I thought I'd show you how we did it and you can play around with it and use it in your own pages.
+I could'nt find any tutorials online so I thought I'd show you how we did it and you can play around with it and use it in your own pages.

 **It's a whole lot easier than you might think :)**